Hyam Greenbaum: Early career

-As a child, Greenbaum was taught violin by his English mother Edith (nee Etherington) and piano by his father (Solomon Greenbaum, a Jewish Russian born in Poland and sent to England to train as a tailor).
+As a child, Greenbaum was taught violin by his English mother Edith (née Etherington) and piano by his father (Solomon Greenbaum, a Jewish Russian born in Poland and sent to England to train as a tailor).
 He made his musical debut in Brighton at the age of seven, playing the Beethoven Violin Concerto in a velvet suit and lace collar.
 He studied at the Brighton School of Music before winning an open scholarship to the Royal College of Music in 1912, aged eleven.
 His nickname 'Bumps' was coined after a phrenologist "had expressed amazement at the configurations of his cranium".

 Although he had ambitions to become a conductor from the start, Greenbaum began his musical career in 1916 leading the second violins in the Queen's Hall Orchestra, and from 1923 until 1936 played second violin and piano for the Diaghilev Ballet.
 In 1924 he joined the Brosa String Quartet playing second violin.

 Greenbaum married the harpist Sidonie Goossens on 26 April 1924 at Kensington Registry Office and they set up home in a first floor flat on the Fulham Road, opposite Michelin House.
 Greenbaum was a member of the "Warlock Gang", followers of composer and music critic Peter Warlock (Philip Heseltine).
 Others were Cecil Gray, E. J. Moeran, Constant Lambert and Leslie Heward.
 It has been suggested that Heseltine's influence led to Greenbaum's heavy drinking habit.
 At the beginning of 1929 Greenbaum and Sidonie moved to a larger flat on the top floor of 5, Wetherby Gardens, SW5, which became a regular meeting place for an expanded circle of hard-drinking musicians, also including Arnold Bax, Patrick Hadley, Spike Hughes, Alan Rawsthorne and William Walton.